-What is an ISF Filing?
+What is the ISF Filing?
 Is this required for my Import?

 The actual filing contains 10 elements in which the Importer is responsible to make sure this gets submitted to US Customs before loading of vessel, and if late, to be filed in a timely manner as soon as possible.
 The possible penalties for late filing is $5,000 per instance, and up to $10,000 in aggregate if multiple offenses are found.

 The 10 elements of the ISF Filing are listed below.
 In addition to the 10 elements, vessel sailing information is also required such as Bill of Lading Numbers to let US Customs know which shipment the filing applies to.

 Importers may use our Live ISF Form to submit their ISF Filing Online for the flat rate of $95 which includes both the ISF Filing and ISF Bond.

 Elements of ISF Filing (Importer Security Filing)

 Seller – Name and address of the Seller, who has sold the goods to the Buyer.
 The seller would be the overseas entity who have sold the goods.
 Sometimes this could be the same as the manufacturer of the goods.